Detroit Lions Trade Golden Tate To The Philadelphia Eagles

-The defending Super Bowl champion Philadelphia Eagles have shored up their receiving corp by acquiring former Pro-Bowl possession wideout Golden Tate in a pre-trade deadline deal with the Detroit Lions on Tuesday, October 30.
+The defending Super Bowl champion Philadelphia Eagles have shored up their receiving corps by acquiring former Pro-Bowl possession wideout Golden Tate in a pre-trade deadline deal with the Detroit Lions on Tuesday, October 30.

 NFL Network reports that Tate was personally responsible for breaking the news with a 1:45 p.m.
 ET tweet that read, “It’s been real DETROIT!
 I’ll love ya forever.
 Philly Philly let’s get it!!”
 The announcement came within the span of a couple of hours that saw the Denver Broncos send veteran Demaryius Thomas off to the Houston Texans, the Green Bay Packers trade Ha Ha Clinton-Dix to the Washington Redskins, and the Los Angeles Rams collect pass rusher Dante Fowler from the Jacksonville Jaguars.